webrecorder/browsertrix-crawler/docs/docs/develop/dedupe.md

 ### Committing and Canceling

 The indexer entrypoint also includes options to commit or cancel a crawl, as explained above.
-These options, `--commitCrawlId <crawlid>` and `--cancelCrawlId <crawlid>` are useful when the crawler is controlled via k8s, eg. with --restartsOnError is set.
+These options, `--commitCrawlId <crawlid>` and `--cancelCrawlId <crawlid>` are useful when the crawler is controlled via k8s, e.g. with `--restartsOnError` set.

-When this flag is set, it is expected that the commit/cancel operations will be run separately, otherwise, they are attempted as part of the crawl (after WACZ upload or upon cancellation).
+When the `--restartsOnError` flag is set, it is expected that the commit/cancel operations will be run separately, and so they are not run as part of the crawl.
+Otherwise, they are attempted as part of the crawl (after WACZ upload or upon cancellation).

 ## Crawl Dependency Tracking in WACZ datapackage.json